Accelerate KPI Buy-In With A Measures Team

 Measures Teams are the best way to develop KPIs everyone can buy in to

 This group is essentially a mastermind.
-And with the power of them all working together, you can accelerate the progress your organisation makes in measuring what matters, and get that much sought after buy-in right across the organisation too.
+And with the power of them all working together, you can accelerate the progress your organisation makes in measuring what matters and get that much-sought-after buy-in across the organisation, too.

 But for a Measures Team to work well, there are a range of conditions that you ought to strive for in setting up and managing them:

-You want your Measures Team to be positive and enthused and engaged and not hold up progress with their cynicism and procrastination.
-I’ve worked with Measures Teams where some members were nominated by managers and because their heart wasn’t in it, everyone else had to make up for it with extra work, and wider buy-in suffered greatly.
+You want your Measures Team to be positive and enthused and engaged, and not hold up progress with any cynicism or procrastination.
+I’ve worked with Measures Teams where some members were nominated by managers and would not have otherwise volunteered.
+Because their heart wasn’t in it, everyone else had to make up for it with extra work.
+Wider buy-in suffered greatly.

 Talk with managers to make it clear what the commitment involves and get their promise that this time will be freed in their Measures Team representatives’ schedules.
 You can’t “bolt on” performance measurement – it has to be a priority higher than something else, which they will stop doing to make the time.